Breast Cancer and Genetics

 If I have inherited an abnormal gene, what does this mean?

-For those patients already diagnosed with breast cancer, treatment will progress based on the gene inherited, type of breast cancer, stage of disease and age of the patient.
+For those patients already diagnosed with breast cancer, treatment will progress based on the gene inherited, type of breast cancer, stage of the disease, and age of the patient.
 You may also receive a recommendation to remove the breast that does not have cancer (known as a prophylactic mastectomy) because of your increased risk for breast cancer.
 Other screening and possible surgical recommendations may be made by your physician based on the specific abnormal gene inherited.
 For those patients without a diagnosis of breast cancer but with an abnormal gene, your physician may discuss placing you on a screening program to monitor you closely with more frequent exams (i.e. mammograms, MRI’s and Ultrasounds), placing you on hormonal therapies or may discuss prophylactic surgeries to remove the tissues that carry the abnormal genes to prevent the development of cancer.

 For many patients diagnosed with an abnormal gene, feelings of fear, guilt, anger, and concern for the future of your family and your health may exist.
 These are very normal feelings and therefore it is important to seek support and counseling through your physicians and the community.